General multiple Dirichlet series from perverse sheaves: Preliminaries

-\begin{lemma} Let $X$ be an affine scheme over a field with a $\mathbb G_m$-action such that all nonconstant $\mathbb G_m$-homogeneous functions on $X$ have positive degree.
-Let $P$ be the unique $\mathbb G_m$-fixed point of $X$.
+\begin{lemma} Let $X$ be an affine scheme of finite type over a field with a $\mathbb G_m$-action.
+Equivalently, the ring of functions on $X$ is a graded ring.

+Assume that all nonconstant homogeneous functions on $X$ have positive degree.
+Let $P$ be the unique $\mathbb G_m$-fixed point of $X$ (corresponding to the ideal generated by homogenous functions of positive degree).
 Let $K$ be a $\mathbb G_m$-invariant complex on $X$.
 Then \end{lemma}

 \begin{proof} Let $x_1,\dots,x_n$ be generators of the ring of functions on $X$ of degrees $d_1,\dots,d_n$.
 Let $d$ be the least common multiple of $d_1,\dots,d_n$.
 Then $(x_1^{d/d_1},\dots, x_n^{d/d_n})$ defines a finite $\mathbb G_m$-equivariant map from $X$ to $\mathbb A^n$, where $\mathbb G_m$ acts on $\mathbb A^n$ by multiplying all coordinates by the $d$th power.
-Because the map is finite, and $P$ is the unique point in the inverse image of $0 \in \mathbb A^n$, both $H^*(X.K)$ and $K_p$ are preserved by pushing forward along this map, and because this map is $\mathbb G_m$-equivariant, the $\mathbb G_m$-invariance is preserved.
+Because the map is finite, and $P$ is the unique point in the inverse image of $0 \in \mathbb A^n$, both $H^*(X,K)$ and $K_p$ are preserved by pushing forward along this map, and because this map is $\mathbb G_m$-equivariant, the $\mathbb G_m$-invariance is preserved.
 So we can reduce to the case where $X = \mathbb A^n$.

 Let $j$ be the inclusion from $\mathbb A^n -\{0\}$ to $\mathbb A^n$.
 From the excision exact sequence $j_! j^* K \to K \to K_p$, it suffices to prove $H^*(\mathbb A^n, j_! j^* K)=0$.
-Let $Y$ be the blowup of $\mathbb A^n$ at the origin, let $u\colon \mathbb A^n-\{0\}$ be the inclusion, $b\colon Y\to \mathbb A^n$ the blowup map, and $\pi\colon \mathbb A^n \to \mathbb P^{n-1}$ the projection onto the exceptional fiber.
+Let $Y$ be the blowup of $\mathbb A^n$ at the origin, let $u\colon \mathbb A^n-\{0\}\to Y$ be the inclusion, $b\colon Y\to \mathbb A^n$ the blowup map, and $\pi\colon Y \to \mathbb P^{n-1}$ the projection onto the exceptional fiber.
 We have $j = b \circ u$ and $b$ is proper so

-Thus it suffices to show that $\pi_* u^* K'$ is zero for a $\mathbb G_m$-equivariant sheaf $K'$ on $\mathbb A^n-\{0\}$.
-Locally on $\mathbb P^{n-1}$, $Y$ is an $\mathbb A^1$-bundle, $\pi$ the structure map, $u$ the inclusion of the complement of the $0$ section, and the $\mathbb G_m$ action is by multiplication by the $\nchi$th power.
+Thus it suffices to show that $\pi_* u_!
+K'$ is zero for a $\mathbb G_m$-equivariant sheaf $K'$ on $\mathbb A^n-\{0\}$.
+Locally on $\mathbb P^{n-1}$, $Y$ is an $\mathbb A^1$-bundle, $\pi$ the structure map, $u$ the inclusion of the complement of the $0$ section, and the $\mathbb G_m$ action is by multiplication by the $d$th power.
 To prove this vanishing, we work locally on $\mathbb P^{n-1}$, where we are in the setting of Lemma \ref{equivariant-vanishing}.
 We take $B$ to be an open subset of $\mathbb P^{n-1}$ where this bundle can be trivialized and let $K$ be the pullback of $K'$ along this trivialization.
-By Lemma \ref{equivariant-vanishing}, $\pi_* u^* K'=0$.\end{proof}
+By Lemma \ref{equivariant-vanishing}, $\pi_* u_!
+K'=0$.\end{proof}